bonn0062/GSoD/absolute_beginners.rst

 **Be aware that loading files that contain object arrays with np.load() uses the pickle module which is not secure against erroneous or maliciously constructed data.
 Consider passing allow_pickle=False to load data that is known not to contain object arrays for the safer handling of untrusted sources.**

-Working with Mathematical Formulas
+Working with mathematical formulas
 ----------------------------------

-Implementing mathematical formulas that work on matrices and vectors is one of the things that make NumPy so highly regarded in the scientific Python community.
+Implementing mathematical formulas that work on arrays is one of the things that make NumPy so highly regarded in the scientific Python community.

 For example, this is the mean square error formula (a central formula used in supervised machine learning models that deal with regression):